toiletbowlkuku/vsc-material-theme/README.md

+> [!CAUTION]
+> Notes from [Ortrun](https://github.com/toiletbowlkuku): This theme is fucking trash but I'm saving a copy because of the creator's shitty attitude.

 > [!IMPORTANT]
 > Notes from [Anthony](https://github.com/antfu): This fork contains the latest commits of https://github.com/material-theme/vsc-material-theme before they **decided to override the repo and remove all the commits**.
 I am holding this fork only to preserve the history, it will keep as-is and I would not do any maintainance.
 The repo is archived to avoid confusion.
 Feel free to fork.